Joseph A. Lombardo

 If you fail to follow these rules, you can be criminally charged with leaving the scene of an accident, more commonly known as hit and run.

-What Not to Tell Your Insurer After a Car Accident
+What Not to Tell Your Insurer After a Car Accident in NJ

 Make no mistake: it’s important that you notify your insurance company after you’ve been involved in an automotive accident.
 However, at the same time, you also want to avoid sharing information which could come back to haunt you should you decide to file a personal injury claim in the future.